Check out some must-do activities while visiting Walla Walla Washington

 Get a taste of Walla Walla’s wine scene

 Walla Walla is home to over 130 wineries, making it potentially the best concentration of wineries in the country for wine tasting.
 The region is known for its red wines, but several white and sparkling wine producers are sure to please every guest.
-Many of the wineries offer tours and tastings, so you can learn about the wine-making process and try some of the excellent wine selections offered.
+Home to many of Washington State’s most fertile fields, Walla Walla Vintners aim to compete on the world stage for a chance to have an award-winning winery.
+Many of the wineries offer fun events, tours, and tastings so you can learn about the wine-making process and try some of the excellent wine selections offered.

 One of the coolest parts about Walla Walla’s wine country is the opportunity to see it from a birds-eye view.
 From Seattle Ballooning’s Walla Walla hot air balloon rides, you’ll get an experience above vineyards.
-You’ll fly by patrons tasting wine and might even land at a winery doing a special release.
+You’ll fly by patrons enjoying a day of wine tasting and might even land at a winery doing a special release.
 We can tell you there is no better tour in Walla Walla than hot air ballooning.
 Seattle Ballooning’s pilots will point out the best wineries in the valley and give you the experience of a lifetime.

 Yellow Hawk Winery and Resort

 One of our favorite places to get lunch and also “launch” is Yellow Hawk Winery and Resort.
 They have delicious wine, amazing burgers, and a fantastic charcuterie plate.
 You’ll want to make reservations in advance!
 If you choose to stay there, you’ll often get the chance to see the balloons inflating.
 Yellow Hawk has a beautiful field in front of the winery where Seattle Ballooning gets the opportunity to launch hot air balloons.